JulianH6975/MobileAppProject1/README.md

 # MobileAppProject1
-Mobile App.
-Group Project 1
+App Name: Serenity
+Group Name: Serene
 ## Running the App

 To run this Flutter app in VS Code: